 A person who is injured in a crash in Colorado has the right to seek compensation from those responsible for the collision.
 The money damages typically available in these cases are designed to return an injured person to the financial position that he or she was in prior to the crash.
 In some cases, additional money damages may also be awarded for pain, suffering and emotional distress.

-Speak with a Denver Personal Injury Attorney
+Speak with a Denver Accident Lawyer

-At Levine Law, our personal injury attorneys combine decades of experience helping people injured in car and other accidents get the money they deserve.
+At Levine Law, our attorneys combine decades of experience helping people injured in car and other accidents get the money they deserve.
 We are committed to guiding clients through the legal process with experience and personalized attention.